pflanze/functional-perl/README.md

   in the docs of this project) might be solvable through modules or core interpreter changes.
 That would make some code easier to write and look at.
 (See [[ideas]].)

+  That may also change where explicit indication about memory retention are still expected.
+(Possibly backward incompatible.)

 We welcome anyone to play with the code, ask questions, provide feedback, and perhaps contribute examples, ideas or